bowdoin-gis-f17/helloworld-jasperhouston/README.md

 # helloworld
 Write a hello world program, compile it and run it from the terminal.
 GO through the git cycle.

-compile program with the following command: g++ hello.cpp -o hello
+compile program by typing 'make'

 then run the program with './hello' to print "Hello World!"